Store Mapping

 val streetOfPerson = Person.address().street()

 This fluent API looks much terser and cleaner compared to the canonical one above.
-Beware that under the hood nothing special happens!
-The generated code simply uses the plus operator the same way you can do so manually.
+Note that, under the hood, nothing special happens - the generated code simply uses the plus operator the same way you would.

-Combining lenses is i.a. very useful for formatting values like you will learn about in the next section.
+Combining lenses is also very useful for formatting values, as we shall see in the next section.

 Formatting Values